lauren32bit/MULE.PY/README.md

 # MULE.PY 1.0
+A game for the Thumby miniature handheld gaming system.

+## Intro
 Once upon a time, a guy made a game like this for personal computers.
 Now, he is one of the 10 richest people in the world.
 Could this work for me?
 Only time will tell ...